hephaest0s/usbkill/README.md

 ### Why?

-Imagine your government comes busting in, or steals your laptop when you are at a public library (as with Ross).
-The police commonly use a « [mouse jiggler](http://www.amazon.com/Cru-dataport-Jiggler-Automatic-keyboard-Activity/dp/B00MTZY7Y4/ref=pd_bxgy_pc_text_y/190-3944818-7671348) » to keep the screensaver and sleep mode from activating.
+In case the police or other thugs come busting in (or steal your laptop from you when you are at a public library like happened to Ross) you can use this as an anti-forensic measure.

-If something like this happens to you, you would like to shutdown your computer immediately.
-This is what usbkill does.
+The police commonly uses a « [mouse jiggler](http://www.amazon.com/Cru-dataport-Jiggler-Automatic-keyboard-Activity/dp/B00MTZY7Y4/ref=pd_bxgy_pc_text_y/190-3944818-7671348) » to keep the screensaver and sleep mode from activating.

-Of course your government could be replaced by an adversary like a hacker or anyone else who want your informations.
+If you are attacked this way, you would like for your computer to shut down your immediately.

 > **Important**: Make sure to use full disk encryption!
 Otherwise they will get in anyway.